SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 Packaged Release History
 ------------------------

 You can obtain the source code for this tool via this repository.
 Alternatively you may install a packaged version of it into your production org (sandbox testing as always recommended).
+Check the limatations and known issues above first!

 **Latest Version 1.3**